 Post-natal Epidural Point Pain Osteopathy Treatment at home or at our London practices in Moorgate EC2, Belgravia Westminster SW1 or Clapham SW4

 Mummy’s Physio London offer home visit appointments for osteopathy treatment, so you don’t need to worry about travelling during the tiring months after your pregnancy.
 If however you prefer to come and visit us at one of our practices, then please just give us a call to book in at either the Light Centre Belgravia SW1 in Westminster, near Victoria station, the Light Centre Moorgate EC2 between Liverpool Street and Monument stations or our practice in Clapham SW4 between Clapham South and Clapham Common stations.

-We are covered by most health insurances and are Bupa recognised and axa ppp recognised
+We are covered by health insurance companies and recognised by Axa ppp (Bupa doesn’t cover osteopathy)

-To book a session with our osteopath in London: 0207 125 0262 / 0782 455 3765
+To book an epidural point treatment in London: 0207 125 0262 / 0782 455 3765

 If you want to receive news and offers from us

 More information about osteopathy treatments after pregnancy and post-natal epidural point pain

 How Can Osteopathy Treatment Relieve Epidural Point Pain After Birth?

 In order to relieve you of epidural point pain after labour, our specialized osteopathists will use many different gentle movements and massages on the painful area where your epidural was administered.
 This will enable the osteopath to find out information about which different tissues have been affected, and where tension needs to be released within the small muscles around your back.
 Both superficial and deep membranes may have been disturbed by the injection, and it is important that the osteopath is able to detect this in order for treatment to be effective.
 Alongside gentle massage, the osteopath will also rebalance both the spine and pelvis areas.
 This will help to release certain types of persistent tensions associated with epidural injections and birth.